-Further, the bill would eliminate the specific language outlining branding to identify livestock diseases, but would still permit such branding on the tailhead of cattle.
+Further, the bill would eliminate the specific language outlining branding to identify livestock with diseases, but would still permit such branding on the tailhead of cattle.
 The bill would remove language related to obtaining a permit to use a serial or herd brand in conjunction with a registered brand and also would remove the requirement that serial or herd brands be six inches away from recorded brands.
-The bill would add language allowing brand applicants to denote their use of age, serial, or herd brands on their application.
+The bill would add language allowing brand applicants to denote their use of age, serial, or herd brands on their applications.
 The bill also would prohibit the use of acid or chemicals for branding.

-Also, the bill would make any person who willfully brands, or causes to be branded, any livestock in any unauthorized manner or causes livestock to be falsely branded as to incorrectly designate the disease control identification or owners would be subject to a class A misdemeanor.
+Also, the bill would deem any person who willfully brands, or causes to be branded, any livestock in any unauthorized manner or causes livestock to be falsely branded as to incorrectly designate the disease control identification or owners guilty of a class A misdemeanor.

 In addition, the bill would amend current law with respect to livestock with brands recognized in other states and brought into the state for feeding or grazing and exempt them from Kansas brand laws for a period of 12 months rather than the current 8 months.
-A new provision would authorize out-of-state brands to represent legal ownership for the 12-month period.
-After that time the out-of-state brand or a new brand would need to be recorded.
+After that time, the out-of-state brand or a new brand would need to be recorded.